isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

         <div class="acc-body">
       <p>If you are using Libby across multiple devices:</p>
 <ul>
-<li>Libby automatically syncs your loans, holds and book progress between devices, as long as you have an internet connection and your library cards are on each device.
+<li>Yes, Libby automatically syncs your loans, holds and book progress between devices.
+Just ensure that your library cards are on each device, and you are connected to the Internet.
 To manually sync your Shelf, go to Shelf &gt; Actions.
 Select 'Synchronise Shelf'.</li>
 </ul>
 <p>If you are using NLB Mobile and Libby across multiple devices:</p>
 <ul>
 <li>Only the loans and holds will be synced across these apps.</li>
-<li>Bookmarks from NLB Mobile will not be seen in Libby as they are actually different features on NLB Mobile and Libby.
-'Bookmarks' on NLB Mobile refer to bookmarks of favourite physical and digital items, while 'Bookmarks' on Libby refer to the bookmarking of pages or timestamps within the digital items.</li>
+<li>Bookmarks from NLB Mobile will not be seen in Libby and vice versa.
+In NLB Mobile, 'bookmarks' mark your favorite books and eBooks in NLB so that you can search them more easily.
+In Libby, 'bookmarks' mark pages within your eBook to help you find your way around the eBook.</li>
 </ul>

 </div></div>